Lekki Lagos, Nigeria Travel Guide

 Smaller craft shops and independent boutiques offer unique handmade items, often around Jakande market.

-Lekki Phase 1 has numerous boutiques offering local and international fashion, accessories, and home decor.
+Lekki Phase 1 features a lot of boutiques featuring local and international fashion, accessories, and home decor.

 When shopping at markets, engage in friendly bargaining.
-This is a cultural norm and often leads to a better price, enhancing the shopping experience.
+This is a cultural norm and usually causes a better price, enhancing the shopping experience.